shuyansy/Earth-Observation-VLMs/README.md

-## Earth Observation VLMs Family: Towards mutli-sensor, mutli-granularity vision language reasoning models for Earth Observation
+## EOVLMs: A Family of Multi-Sensor, Multi-Granularity Vision-Language Models for Earth Observation Understanding

 ## News
 - [2026/03/19] 🔥 TerraScope is released.
-- [2026/02/21] 🔥 TerraScope is accepted by CVPR 2026.
+- [2026/02/21] 🎉 TerraScope is accepted by CVPR 2026.
 - [2025/06/01] 🔥 The technical report of EarthMind is released.
 - [2025/05/29] 🔥 EarthMind is released,  including data, model weight, training and evaluation code.